Luci011011/Luci011011/README.md

 ## 🚀 About Me

 I’m a results-driven **Cybersecurity Analyst** with hands-on experience in **SOC operations, threat detection, penetration testing, and security automation**.
-I’ve worked with **DRDO** and **AICTE**, building real-world security tools, automating detection pipelines, and reducing incident response times.

 I specialize in: